AndrewBavuels/Car-Fuel-Consumption-Part-I/README.md

 - Explain your conclusions
 - Shape your new data and conclusions in such a way that is appealing to the listener and tells a story

-### Extra:
-#### Enrich your dataset

-- Add value: obtain related data by web scraping or with APIs.
--
-### _Part IV: Load the processed information into a database._

-For this project I used a "Car Fuel Consumption" dataset from [Kaggle](https://www.kaggle.com/datasets/anderas/car-consume/).
-- First, I am going to get insights for the current status about how much is the consumption per each gas fuel type.
-After the data cleaning process, the output will be explored and saved in Tableau Public.
-- Then, I am going to get more information to predict the consumption according to the features of the dataset, by getting the model training in Machine Learning.